Floating in the amazing clear ocean water at Little Water Cay

 On the occasional days that see a northerly breeze, the spectacular north coasts and beaches become a bit more viable for kiting.

 For the kiteboarding hotspot of Long Bay Beach on Providenciales, 20–30 mph (32–48 km/h) with an east-southeast direction is ideal kiting wind.
-For South Caicos, Grand Turk, and Salt Cay, kiting wind speed may be a little less due to the lack of wind obstructions.
+For South Caicos, Grand Turk, and Salt Cay, kiting wind speed may be a little lower due to the lack of wind obstructions.
 See Turks and Caicos Kiteboarding for more information on this sport and the best kite spots.

 Great flat-water spots for wakeboarding or tubing can typically be found between the channels and cays, regardless of wind or wave conditions.